osohq/oso/docs/content/python/guides/enforcement/resource.md

 What happens when the authorization fails?
 That is, what if there is not an `allow` rule that gives the user permission to perform the action on the resource?
-In that case, the `authorize` method will raise an `AuthorizationError`.
+In that case, the {{% apiDeepLink class="Enforcer" %}}authorize{{% /apiDeepLink %}} method will raise an {{% apiDeepLink module="oso.exceptions" class="AuthorizationError" /%}}.
 There are actually two types of authorization errors, depending on the situation.

-- `NotFound` errors are for situations where the user should not even know that a particular resource _exists_.
-That is, the user does not have `"read"` permission on the resource. **You should handle these errors by showing the user a 404 "Not Found" error**.
+- {{< apiDeepLink module="oso.exceptions" class="NotFoundError" />}} errors are
+  for situations where the user should not even know that a particular resource _exists_.
+That is, the user does not have `"read"` permission on the resource.
+  **You should handle these errors by showing the user a 404 "Not Found" error**.
-- `Forbidden` errors are raised when the user knows that a resource exists (i.e. when they have permission to `"read"` the resource), but they are not allowed to perform the given action. **You should handle these errors by showing the user a 403 "Forbidden" error.**
+- {{< apiDeepLink module="oso.exceptions" class="ForbiddenError" />}} errors are
+  raised when the  user knows that a resource exists (i.e. when they have permission to `"read"` the resource), but they are not allowed to perform the given action. **You should handle these errors by showing the user a 403 "Forbidden" error.**

 {{% minicallout %}}
-**Note**: a call to `authorize` with a `"read"` action will never raise a `Forbidden` error, only `NotFound` errors—if the user is not allowed to read the resource, the server should act as though it doesn't exist.
+**Note**: a call to `authorize` with a `"read"` action will never raise a `ForbiddenError` error, only `NotFoundError` errors—if the user is not allowed to read the resource, the server should act as though it doesn't exist.
 {{% /minicallout %}}

 You could handle these errors at each place you call `authorize`, but that would mean a lot of error handling.
-We recommend handling `NotFound` and `Forbidden` errors globally in your application, using middleware or something similar.
+We recommend handling `NotFoundError` and `ForbiddenError` errors globally in your application, using middleware or something similar.
 Ideally, you can perform resource-level authorization by adding a single line of code to each endpoint.